ZYHE-ust/InstantGroup/README.md

 `python test_instantGroup.py`

 ## Citations
+If you find this repository helpful, you may cite

     @article{he2025instantgroup,
       title={InstantGroup: Instant Template Generation for Scalable Group of Brain MRI Registration}, author={He, Ziyi and Chung, Albert CS},